AmcacheParser download guide: official sources, mirrors, and verification

 3. KAPE bundle#

-4. Velociraptor artifact#
+4. Velociraptor artefact#

 Verifying the download#

-1. TLS pinning to github.io / github.com — non-negotiable.
+1. TLS pinning to github.io / github.com.
+Non-negotiable.
 Do not pull AmcacheParser over plain HTTP from a random mirror.

-# Record the hash the first time
+# Record the hash on first download

 Get-FileHash -Algorithm SHA256 '.\AmcacheParser.zip' |